 What contract length should I get?

-There are two types of SIM only contracts on Vodafone; 30-days and 12 months.
+There are two types of SIM only contracts on Vodafone; 12 months and 24 months.

 How much phone data do I need?

 Unless you've only ever had pay-as-you-go phones, you've probably already got a pretty decent idea of how many GBs of data you'll need per month.

 If you constantly go over your allowance, or have bundles of data to spare a month, then selecting your new Vodafone SIM is a good opportunity to recalibrate.
 But if you're still a little unsure, we can give you some guidance below...

 - 1GB: You can get less data than this a month (250MB) but we really won't recommend anything lower than 1GB these days.
 It won't cost you much and it'll provide essential access to apps.

 - 3-6GB: A lot of people go for a little more data, as a couple more quid a month doesn't seem like a lot in exchange for much more freedom.
 Keep up-to-date with social media, the football results and news apps in comfort.

 - 10-16GB: Vodafone's SIM only deals are still reasonable when you get to this level of data allowance, with 10-16GB plans the sweet spot much of the time.
 Loads of data for downloading and streaming.